Simulation of satellite and optical link dynamics in a quantum repeater constellation: Simulation parameters

 \section{Simulation parameters}

 \Cref{tab::Com} summarizes the parameters of the communication link.
 The minimum elevation angle between satellite and ground station is $\theta_{\text{min}} = 20^\circ$.
 The turbulence profile is modeled with the Hufnagel-Valley turbulence profile~\cite{Valley1980, WolfeWilliamL1989Tih} HV\,10-10~\cite{Pugh2020}, which characterizes a ground station location with favourable turbulence conditions.
 This is justified as we only consider nighttime communication, where temperature fluctuations causing turbulence are less pronounced.
 To allow for minimal signal attenuation, the communication wavelength is $\lambda = \SI{1550}{\nano\meter}$, which is within a good transparency window of the atmosphere.
+Furthermore, the atmospheric visibility is set to \SI{23}{\kilo\meter}.
 It is assumed that the receiver and transmitter terminals are optimal, with telescopes that are not obscured by secondary mirrors and without near-field and defocusing effects.
-The beam waist of the transmitter terminal of the uplink is set to $\omega_0=\SI{0.15}{\meter}$.
-The finite correction bandwidth $f_c$, $J$ and the wind model are discussed in ref. \cite{Pugh2020}.
+The beam waist of the transmitter terminal of the uplink is set to $\omega_{0,\text{UL}}=\SI{0.15}{\meter}$ and for the downlink terminal to $\omega_{0,\text{DL}}=\SI{0.22}{\meter}$.
+The maximal order of adaptive optics corrections of the downlink signal is 12.
+The finite correction bandwidth $f_c$, $Z_{\text{max}}$, the altitude of the Laser guide start $H_{\text{LGS}}$ and the wind model are discussed in ref.~\cite{Pugh2020}.

 The QM efficiency is the combined read-in and read-out efficiency and is set to $\eta_\upA^\checkmark = \eta_\upB^\checkmark = 0.1$.
 Similar value ranges were reported by~\cite{Ortu2022} for the storage of photonic time-bin qubits in rare-Earth ion doped crystals.
 The characteristic decay and coherence time of the memory are $\tau = \SI{100}{ms}$ and $\mathcal{T} = \SI{60}{ms}$.
 In addition, the DL architecture assumes that a QND measurement can be performed with a success probability of $\eta_{\mathrm{QND}} = \SI{80}{\percent}$ to indicate the presence of a photon inside the QM.
 The entangled photon source has a repetition rate of $R = \SI{90}{MHz}$ with an efficiency of $\eta_{\mathrm{EPS}} = \SI{20}{\percent}$, while the single-photon detectors operate with an efficiency of $\eta_{\mathrm{SPD}} = \SI{95}{\percent}$.